The Story of Byberry

 c-32006bw.jpg

 In March of 2006, the Westrum Development Corporation purchased the 106 acre Byberry site.
 Pressured from Somerton residents as well as the city to end the "Byberry problem", Westrum moved quickly.
 In April, the berry was frequented daily by the regulars.
 But when June began, things halted.
 By June 7th there was a chain link fence surrounding the property.
-And not a week later, truckloads of trees and other natural growth clinging to the buildings like a friend, was removed and discarded.
+And not a week later, truckloads of trees and other natural growth clinging to the buildings, were removed and discarded.

-The C buildings, for the first time in 25 years, stood boldly, displaying their long gone pride.
-At a long, staring look, one could see how they once formed a complex of buildings, a body, in which many souls met with evil in one form or another.
+The C buildings, for the first time in 25 years, stood boldly, displaying their historic pride.
+One could now see how they once formed a complex of buildings, a body in which many souls met with evil in one form or another.
 One could see not only the large courtyards the buildings featured, but a better glimpse altogether of how these buildings were designed to work.
 What did these buildings look like to the people locked within them?
 Perhaps they conjure up horrific images and thoughts.
-Perhaps they were admired.
+Perhaps they were coveted and admired.
 Perhaps they were a safe, soft refuge from the barbaric world.
 Not since the 1980's had the C buildings seen this much attention.

 westrum1.jpg